Emotional Dimension Control in Language Model-Based Text-to-Speech: Spanning a Broad Spectrum of Human Emotions: Experiments

 \subsection{Experimental Setup}

-The emotional dimension predictor is trained on the train set from the English subset of the ESD dataset \cite{zhou2021seen}, which includes around 10 hours of emotional speech data across 5 basic emotions: Neutral, Angry, Happy, Sad, and Surprise.
-The emotional dimension predictor reported an 81\% emotion classification accuracy on the ESD test set.
-We train the TTS framework on LibriTTS dataset \cite{Zen2019}, which consists of around 600 hours of speech data with transcriptions at a 24kHz sampling rate from 2,456 speakers.
+The emotional dimension predictor is trained on the training set from the English subset of the ESD dataset \cite{zhou2021seen}, which includes around 10 hours of emotional speech data across 5 basic emotions: neutral, angry, happy, sad, and surprise.
+The emotional dimension predictor reported an 81\% emotion classification accuracy on the ESD test set, which is comparable to reported SER baselines on this dataset \cite{zhou2021emotional}.
+We train the TTS framework on the LibriTTS dataset \cite{Zen2019}, which consists of around 600 hours of speech data with transcriptions at a 24kHz sampling rate from 2,456 speakers.
 We merge the `train-clean' and `train-other' subsets as the training set and evaluate TTS performance on the `test-clean' subset.
 Note that while LibriTTS only contains expressive speech, it does not include any explicit emotion labels.

-To set up the experiments, for each speaker in the test set of LibriTTS, we randomly choose one speech sample from the same speaker to serve as the acoustic prompt, distinct from the speech to be synthesized, and then synthesize the speech based on the transcriptions.
-We compare 2 different inference settings: \begin{itemize} \item \textbf{Proposed with ED prediction}, where ED values are predicted from the prompt audio; \item \textbf{Proposed with ED control}, where ED values are directly derived from the literature \cite{russell1977evidence} to simulate different emotions, as shown in Table \ref{tab:pad}; \end{itemize} All synthesized speech samples range from 3 to 10 seconds.
-Speech demos are publicly available online\footnote{Speech Demos: \url{https://demos46.github.io/is25/}}.
+For the experimental setup, we follow a prompt-based synthesis protocol.
+For each speaker in the LibriTTS test set, we randomly select one utterance from the same speaker as the acoustic prompt, ensuring it is distinct from the target content.
+The system then synthesizes speech for the test transcriptions conditioned on this prompt.

+We evaluate our framework under two inference settings, which differ in how the emotional dimension (ED) values are obtained: \begin{itemize} \item \textbf{Emotion Cloning}: ED values are automatically inferred from the prompt audio, enabling zero-shot emotion cloning; \item \textbf{Emotion Control}: ED values are manually specified based on psychological theory \cite{russell1977evidence} to synthesize speech corresponding to different emotions, as shown in Table \ref{tab:pad}; \end{itemize} The emotion cloning setting best demonstrates the model’s ability to generalize to unseen emotions and speakers in a zero-shot manner.
+The emotion control setting highlights the flexibility of the framework by allowing users to explore and manipulate emotions beyond those present in training data.
+The duration of each synthesized speech sample ranges from 3 to 10 seconds.
+Speech demos are publicly available online\footnote{Speech Demos: \url{https://demos46.github.io/emotion_pad/}}.